wdecoster/methplotlib/README.md

 # METHPLOTLIB

 This script generates a browser view on a window using data from
-i) [nanopolish](https://github.com/jts/nanopolish), either as methylation calls or methylation frequencies (as processed by calculate_methylation_frequency.py)
+i) [nanopolish](https://github.com/jts/nanopolish), either as methylation calls or methylation frequencies (as processed by calculate_methylation_frequency.py).
+The methylation calls can additionally be phased using scripts/annotate_calls_by_phase.and scripts/split_calls_by_phase.py ii) [nanocompore](https://github.com/tleonardi/nanocompore)
-ii) [nanocompore](https://github.com/tleonardi/nanocompore)
-iii) in ont-cram format with MM/MP tags according to the SAM specifications and converted using e.g. [this script](https://github.com/kpalin/gcf52ref/blob/f5_to_usam/scripts/extract_methylation_fast5_to_sam.py)
+iii) in ont-cram format with MM/MP tags according to the SAM specifications and converted using e.g. [this script](https://github.com/kpalin/gcf52ref/blob/f5_to_usam/scripts/extract_methylation_fast5_to_sam.py) iii) in bedgraph format

 ## INSTALLATION
 `pip install methplotlib`